Skip to Main Content

 Searching across databases with EBSCO Discovery Service

-EBSCO Discovery Service is a special search tool found on the library's homepage and on the A-Z Database list that tries to search all of our databases and resources (including SpartaCat) at once.
-When using this tool, your choice of search keywords and application of search filters (especially Full-Text) is very important.
+EBSCO Discovery Service is a special search tool found on the library's homepage and on the A-Z Database List that tries to search all of our databases and resources (including SpartaCat) at once.
+When using this tool, your choice of search keywords and application of search filters (especially Full-Text or At My Library) is very important.
 Do not hesitate to switch keywords or mix and match and try different combinations of keywords.
 If you are getting many results that are not useful, consider trying a smaller, more directed search in a single database.

 Suggested Library Databases